Assistant Professor of Teaching

 5057 Woodward Ave.
 (Maccabee's Building)

-My goal as an instructor is to help prepare students for confident and substantive participation in increasingly high stakes conversations in their communities, disciplines, and careers.
-My classes are designed to empower students as they make critically informed, purposeful decisions about their writing in various genres, styles, situations, and technologies.
+My goal as an instructor is to help prepare students for confident decision-making and substantive participation in increasingly high stakes conversations in their communities, disciplines and careers.
+My classes are designed to put students in situations representing "writing problems" where they must make critically informed, purposeful decisions about their projects using various genres, styles, heuristics and technologies.

 - M.A., English, Wayne State University, 2015

 - B.A., English, Theatre, & Secondary Education, Baldwin-Wallace University, 2009

 - A/YA Integrated Language Arts Ohio Dept. of Education 5-Year Professional License #OH3098088

 “Slouching Toward Sustainability: The Thin-Slice Approach to Sustainable and Valid Writing Program Assessment.”
 Journal of Writing Assessment, vol. 11, issue 1, 2018.
 2nd Author.
 Co-authored with Jeff Pruchnic, Sarah Primeau, Joe Torok, Thomas Trimble, Tanina Foster Jared Grogan and Ellen Barton.